 Specifically, the connection between oil/gas extraction and earthquakes has been generally accepted since at least the 1960’s and plainly obvious for about the last decade.
-Although some politicians may still question the connection, I was building earthquake models during that time and can say with confidence that science does not.
+Although some politicians may still question the connection, I was building natural disaster models during that time and can say with confidence that science does not.

 If there was any question remaining, the recent case of Oklahoma should remove all doubt.

 To demonstrate, here are all of Oklahoma’s injection wells, each one sized proportional to its annual injection volume.